Go to The Journal of Clinical Investigation

 Abstract

 BACKGROUND.
-WP1066 is an orally bioavailable, small molecule inhibitor of activated p-STAT3 that has demonstrated preclinical efficacy in pediatric brain tumor models.
+WP1066 is an orally bioavailable, small-molecule inhibitor of activated phosphorylated STAT3 (p-STAT3) that has demonstrated preclinical efficacy in pediatric brain tumor models.

-CONCLUSIONS.
-WP1066 is safe, has minimal toxicity, and induces anti-tumor immune responses in pediatric brain tumor patients.
+CONCLUSION.
+WP1066 is safe, has minimal toxicity, and induces antitumor immune responses in pediatric brain tumor patients.
 Phase II investigation of WP1066 at the MFD in this patient population is warranted.

 TRIAL REGISTRATION.
 ClinicalTrials.gov NCT04334863.